Root3141/Orbit/README.md

 ## Known Issues

 - On the deployed web version (Render), resuming a paused simulation may occasionally jump ahead instead of continuing from the pause point before proceeding smoothly.
 This does **not** occur when running locally, where it resumes as expected.

+---

+## Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you’d like to improve.

 ## License